Lough Eske Castle is the Irish hotel of my dreams.

 When I woke up in the morning, I wasn’t ready to leave.
 I wanted to stay nestled between the cozy bed sheets, take another dip in the pool, or go wandering around the lake.
 Alas, I’ll have to wait until next time.
 Although I only enjoyed one night of luxury at Lough Eske Castle, my memories of living at this fairy tale castle will last for a lifetime.

 Located just 5 minutes from Donegal, we traveled to the centre of town to watch this quaint town awaken from its slumbers.
-More on that soon.
+Here are the top things to do in Donegal Town.

 Check out reviews by fellow trusted travelers of this 5-star property.